csci104/site/wiki/linux.md

 ### Opening a Text Editor

+If you are using VS Code,

-- `code` opens a blank sublime document.
+- `code` opens a blank editor.
 - `code <file_name>` opens only that file.
 - `code <directory_name>` (e.g. `cd` to your `hw-username/hw1` folder and type `code .` which will open the whole `hw1` folder and let you access all files in that folder (SUPER CONVENIENT)!